 Meiosis vs. Mitosis

-One major difference between these two processes are the number of steps needed to complete cell division.
+One major difference between these two processes is the number of steps needed to complete cell division.

 Mitosis involves a single division producing two daughter cells that are similar to the parent cell.

-Meiosis occurs as a two cell division process which produces 4 daughter cells that are completely distinct from each other and from the parent cells.
+Meiosis occurs as a two-cell division process that produces 4 daughter cells that are completely distinct from each other and from the parent cells.
 The final product of meiosis has half the number of chromosomes compared to the parent cell while mitosis produces daughter cells with the same number of chromosomes.

-Mitosis occur in somatic cells and during early cell division in gamete formation while meiosis occurs only at the final division of gamete maturation.
+Mitosis occurs in somatic cells and during early cell division in gamete formation while meiosis occurs only at the final division of gamete maturation.